Sithi5/Sithi5/README.md

 # Hi, I'm Malo 👋
-I'm a passionate software developer with [Number of years] years of experience in developing innovative and impactful software solutions.
-I have expertise in [List of technologies you specialize in].
+I'm a passionate Full Stack Software Developer🚀 having an experience of building Web and Mobile applications with TypeScript / Reactjs / Next.js / Nodejs / React Native and some other cool libraries and frameworks.

 ## My Skills
 - TypeScript